Shaurya-git-bit/MGNREGA-ST-Access/README.md

 A predictive model that looks at each village's history (job cards, employment, and persondays over prior years) and flags, at the start of each fiscal year, which villages are at high risk of another low-access year.

 **The innovation is not discovering the gap.
 That is already documented.
 The innovation is turning nine years of scattered annual snapshots into a forward-looking risk signal officers can act on before a village's next bad year even begins.**

+Across four unseen years, reviewing the top 20% of flagged villages reached **72–76%** of the villages that ended up low-access.

 ---